lucazecchini/BrewER/README.md

 - SIGMOD21, referred to as altosight_sigmod;
 - Altosight, referred to as altosight;
 - Funding, referred to as funding: download the file "address.csv" (https://raw.githubusercontent.com/qcri/data_civilizer_system/master/grecord_service/gr/data/address/address.csv) and put it into the folder "raw_data".

+The file "main.py" contains the effective implementation of BrewER algorithm for ER-on-demand (progressive query-driven ER), while in the file "task_definition.py" are already implemented the classes that can be used to run batches of queries on each dataset version, where it is possible to set the parameters for the specific task.
+In the file "main.py", it will be enough to select the correct class and to define the number of queries to be executed for the current batch.